Skip to main content

 What the script does

-The script automates setting up IAM roles and service accounts in Google Cloud for programmatic access and analysis:
+The script automates setting up IAM roles and service accounts in Google Cloud.
+It creates secure, read-only access for users and programmatic access for automation.
+The script:

-• Retrieves organization IDs and project IDs for the GC projects.
+• Retrieves the organization ID and project ID for the project where BigQuery exports are located.

-• Assigns predefined roles to specific email addresses for both organizational and project-level access.
+• Assigns predefined, read-only IAM roles to specific email addresses at the organization and project levels.

-• Creates a custom IAM role with specific permissions for data visibility and analysis.
+• Creates a custom IAM role with permissions specific for data visibility and analysis.
+It then assigns it to specific users.

-• Generates and downloads a service account key for use in automated processes.
+• Generates and downloads a service account key for use in automation.

 5. Save and close the file you just created with the script.
 If you’re using nano, Ctrl+O > Enter > Ctrl+X.